 If your wall already has more than one layer of wallpaper on it, it’s best to remove all layers rather than applying another on top.

-Should you decide to cover your old wallpaper with new, follow our advice on how to prepare a wall for wallpaper without a hitch.
+Should you decide to strip your walls, follow our advice on how to prepare a wall for wallpaper without a hitch.